gregnordin/byproject/README.md

 ### Other useful bash functions

-In my `.bash_profile` file I have included the following function definition to go find, count, and list the unique project tags in a text file.
+In my `.bash_profile` file I have included the following function definition to find, count, and list the unique project tags in a text file in descending order of occurrence.

     # Create function to list all projects in descending order with number
     # of occurrences for any file with the default file being done.txt